Bounded-memory adjusted scores estimation in generalized linear models with large data sets: Supplementary materials

 \section{Supplementary materials}

-The Supplementary Material provides i) the Supplementary Material document that is cross-referenced above and contains all numerical results and figures from the case study of Section~\ref{sec:air2000} and the computer experiment of Section~\ref{sec:highdim}, and ii) R code to reproduce all numerical results and figures in the main text and in the Supplementary Materials document.
-The code is organized in the two directories {\tt diverted-flights} and {\tt high-dim-logistic}, for the case study of Section~\ref{sec:air2000} and the computer experiment of Section~\ref{sec:highdim}, respectively.
-The \texttt{README} file in each directory provides specific instructions about have the results can be reproduced, along with the specific versions of the contributed R packages that have been used to produce the results.
+The Supplementary Material provides the Supplementary Material document that is cross-referenced above and contains an exposition of Givens rotations (Section~\ref{sec:supp_givens}), pseudo-code for iteratively reweighted least squares in chunks (Algorithm~\ref{algo:supp_incrIWLS}), pseudo-code for the one- and two-pass implementations for solving the adjusted scores equations in chunks (Algorithm~\ref{algo:supp_incrIWLS1} and Algorithm~\ref{algo:supp_incrIWLS1}, respectively), and all numerical results from the case study of Section~\ref{sec:air2000}.
+The Supplementary Material also provides R code to reproduce all numerical results in the main text and in the Supplementary Material document.
+The R code is organized in the two directories {\tt diverted-flights} and {\tt biglm}.
+The former directory provides code for the case study of Section~\ref{sec:air2000}; the \texttt{README} file provides specific instructions to reproduce the results, along with the versions of the contributed R packages that have been used to produce the results in the main text.
 The {\tt biglm} directory has a port of the \texttt{biglm} R package \citep{lumley:2020}, which implements the one- and two-pass IWLS variants for solving the bias-reducing adjusted score equations \citep{firth:1993} and for maximum Jeffreys'-penalized likelihood estimation \citep{kosmidis+firth:2021}.
 The Supplementary Material is available at \url{https://github.com/ikosmidis/bigbr-supplementary-material}.